virtual-world-framework/vwf/public/web/docs/install.md

 Once your Ruby and Git environments are set up for Windows, the easiest way to start developing is to:

 1. [Fork the VWF repo from the Development Branch](https://github.com/virtual-world-framework/vwf/tree/development)
-2. Download a copy to your local machine from your new forked repo on GitHub.
+2. Clone your newly forked VWF repo to your local machine.
 3. Run *bundle install* to install your local gems.
 3. Make your code modifications.
 4. Compile the code using *bundle exec rake windows* from the command prompt in your VWF folder.
+5. Start your server using *bundle exec thin start* from the command prompt in your VWF folder to test your changes.
 5. Submit a Pull Request after you complete your updates and testing back to the Virtual World Framework Team's VWF repo.

 </div>
 <div class="well" markdown="1">
-### Ubuntu/Debian Automatic Installation
+### Ubuntu/Debian Package

 Perform the following shell command at a user shell prompt: